Create a Ring Group

 What to do next

-Set up an inbound route, and specify the destination to the queue.
+Set up an inbound route, and specify the destination to the ring group.